 - [1] The parties had no objection to the panel representing the Board as constituted to hear this complaint.
-No jurisdictional matters were raised at the outset of the hearing. - [2] The Respondent advised the Board at the outset of the hearing that the City wishes to reduce the assessment of the subject property to \$5,050,000.
-The Respondent advised that the original assessment of \$6,400,000 was determined by treating the subject property as vacant land.
-Given the severe restrictions on the use of the subject imposed by bylaw, the Respondent acknowledged that the subject property should have been valued based on the income approach.
-Using the income approach to value results in an assessment of the subject property of \$5,050,000. - [3] On another point of procedure, both the Complainant and the Respondent requested that all evidence and argument presented at the hearing of file number 72387 on August 20 and 21, 2013, be carried forward to this hearing in relation to the first issue identified below.
-The Board agreed to the parties' request. - [4] The Complainant requested that page 97 of Exhibit R1 from 72387 be excluded from evidence pursuant to s.
+No jurisdictional matters were raised at the outset of the hearing. - [2] On a point of procedure, both the Complainant and the Respondent requested that all evidence and argument presented at the hearing of file number 72387 on August 20 and 21, 2013, be carried forward to this hearing in relation to the first issue identified below.
+The Board agreed to the parties' request. - [3] The Complainant requested that page 97 of Exhibit R1 from 72387 be excluded from evidence pursuant to s.
 9(4) of the Matters Relating to Assessment Complaints Regulation (MRAC).
 The representative for the Complainant requested certain information from the Respondent pursuant to s.
 299 of the Act.
 The information requested included information supporting the Respondent's determination of \$42.00 per sf as the rent rate for the restaurant space in the subject building.
 Under cover of a letter dated March 22, 2013 [C1 from 72387, pp. 47-48], the Respondent provided its response to the Complainant's request.
-The Complainant advised the Board that page 97 of Exhibit R1 from 72387 was not included in the response sent by the Respondent. - [5] The hearing was adjourned so the representative appearing for the Respondent could contact his office.
+The Complainant advised the Board that page 97 of Exhibit R1 from 72387 was not included in the response sent by the Respondent. - [4] The hearing was adjourned so the representative appearing for the Respondent could contact his office.
 When the hearing resumed, the Respondent advised the Board that the Respondent has no record of the letter sent by the Complainant requesting the information or the March 22, 2013 letter providing the Respondent's response. - The Board adjourned to consider the issue, and resumed to deliver an oral decision.
 The Board was satisfied that a letter requesting the rent rate information was sent by the representative for the Complainant.
 The Board was also satisfied that the March 22, 2013 letter was sent by the Respondent without page 97 of Exhibit R1 from 72387 included.
 Pursuant to s.
-9(4) of MRAC, the Board excluded page 97 of Exhibit R1 from 72387, and did not consider it in their determination of the issues identified below.
+9(4) of MRAC, the Board excluded page 97 of Exhibit R1 from 72387, and did not consider it in their determination of the issues identified below. - [6] On another point of procedure, both the Complainant and the Respondent requested that all evidence and argument presented at the hearing of file number 72465 on August 19, 2013, be carried forward to this hearing in relation to the second issue identified below.
+The Board agreed to the parties' request and proceeded to hear the merits of the complaint.